SergejBre/SynchroTime/README.md

   * correct the frequency drift of the RTC DS3231.
 The algorithm performs correction in the range from -12.8 to +12.7 ppm.
   * The application allows you to evaluate the accuracy and reliability of the RTC oscillator for a particular sample, as well as the chances of successful correction in case of significant time drift;
   * automatically save parameters and calibration data to the energy-independent flash memory of the type AT24C256.
 In case there is a power failure to the module.
-  * The application allows you to estimate the response time over a serial port using a dynamic moving average method (Simple Moving Average).
+  * The application allows you to estimate the response delay over a serial port using a dynamic moving average method (Simple Moving Average).

 * Developed in pure Qt, no third party libraries.

 * Cross-platform application implementation (Linux and Windows).

 * The client communicates with the Arduino server via the serial interface (UART).
-The application allows you to easily select a serial port for communication with the server and save the port number in the program settings.
+The application allows you to easily select a serial port for communication with the server and save the port name in the program settings.

 * Command Help `$ ./synchroTime -h`